Robert Dudley, 1st Earl of Leicester(1532 or 1533-1588), Courtier and magnate; favourite of Elizabeth I

 Courtier and influential favourite of Elizabeth I, he was the Queen's only serious English suitor.
-Made Master of the Horse at Elizabeth's accession, he joined the Privy Council in 1562 and was created Earl of Leicester and Baron of Denbigh in 1564.
-Leicester commanded the unsuccessful force against Spain in the Netherlands from 1585.
+Made Master of the Horse at Elizabeth's accession, he joined the Privy Council in 1562, and was created Earl of Leicester and Baron of Denbigh in 1564.
+Leicester commanded the unsuccessful force against Spain in the Netherlands (1585), and was involved in a number of scandals and intrigues.

 by Robert Cooper, published by Lackington, Hughes, Harding, Mavor & Jones, published by Longman, Hurst, Rees, Orme & Brown, after William Hilton, after Sir William Segar